timwredwards/timwredwards.github.io/_posts/2020-02-18-continuous-integration.md

 If some code is not yet open for review, from the team's perspective, it's a liability and should be reviewed as soon as possible. *That* is continuous integration.

-## How to achieve Continuous Integration
+## How to Achieve Continuous Integration
 Making code more CI-friendly can be as simple as breaking down features into smaller modules.

 For example, if you're tasked with downloading a JSON file, decoding it, and displaying the result, you could first open a pull-request for the API call, then another for the JSON decoding, then finally another for the UI.
 This is a great way to get your code integrated into the primary branch sooner, without introducing instability.